 The rest I will show you again in a silent screencast below.

 As you might have noticed, by adding the fields, I realized it should also include the lowest price the seller would accept.

 I also had to leave the template area again for the calculation field to work properly.

-What I forgot was to also include a showing date, which I did quickly (see screencast below).
+I forgot to include a showing date, which I did quickly (see the screencast below).

-To show you how you can use these different apps, now let’s make some example entries.
+Now let’s make some example entries to show you how you can use these different apps.

 For that, I prepared another short screencast below.